 The first issue of Radio and Hobbies.
-This magazine in was probably the most influential driver of the radio hobby in the valve era.
+This magazine was probably the most influential driver of the radio hobby in the valve era.

 Radio and Hobbies was the bible for Australians

 interested in radio.
-Its popularity soared and the constructional
+Its popularity soared and the constructional articles

-publications, they did not have volume of material presented in R&H.
+they did not have volume of material presented in R&H.

-Besides locally published magazines, those from the U.S. and England were also available here, the U.S. "Radio News" and England's "Wireless World" being typical.
+Besides locally published magazines, those from the U.S. and England were also available here; the U.S. "Radio News" and England's "Wireless World" being typical.

 During the 1950’s, Radio and Hobbies became

 Then, in the late 1950's, constructional articles using transistors started to appear.
 Initially these were for radio receivers, but then audio and test instrument based projects appeared, as did all manner of gadgets, from power supplies to burglar alarms.
-The transistor was responsible for this because it allowed so many circuit configurations that just did not suit valves at a practical level.
+The transistor was responsible for this, because it allowed so many circuit configurations that just did not suit valves at a practical level.

 In 1965, "Radio Television and Hobbies" renamed itself "Electronics Australia", in view of the fact that radio and television was no longer the dominant force of the technology.
 This was the era when the first integrated circuits became available, which happened to spur on the next big thing; digital electronics.